Training 5 or more people?

-Adult CPR & First Aid - Includes Child, Infant CPR/AED
+Adult CPR & First Aid

-- Treatment of minor and major bleeding and cuts
+- Minor and major cuts and bleeding

-- Treatment of minor and moderate burns
+- Minor and moderate burns

-- Treatment of an unconscious person
+- How to treat an unconscious person

 - First aid priorities and managing the scene of an accident

-- Treatment of fainting and heat stroke
+- Fainting and heat stroke

-- Treatment of basic bites and stings
+- Basic bites and stings

-- Treatment of sprains and strains
+- Sprains and strains

 - CPR with an Ambu Bag